centanomics/just-plans-3/README.md

 ## Acknowledgments

-- My Friend Andrew for complaining about how mid volleyball tools were
+- My Friend Andrew for complaining about how bad volleyball planning tools were
 - The sport of Volleyball
 - The Bird high in the sky who "stress tests" my site